 Ever since my son and I shared a fabulous meal in Vancouver at Ask For Luigi, I’ve been meaning to try to make Olive Oil Cake because thier’s was so good.
 And ever since I started cooking with cast iron, my cooking and baking has reached new levels.
 It’s given me the confidence to feel like I can make almost anything.
 So I tried a few recipes for olive oil cake, and cherry picked the things I liked the best until I created my own version of the Luigi inspired cake.

-I used this Field Skillet, and mostly organic ingredients.
+I used this Field Skillet(affiliate link), and mostly organic ingredients.
 I feel very strongly you need the skillet for it to come out perfectly, which to me is fluffy and moist on the inside, and crisp on the bottom.
 The skillet is also completely non-stick, so it slices up and comes right out in perfect triangle servings.
 Organic quality ingredients are also important to me whenever available.
 This cake is heaven, and boy will your house smell good.
 Oh and did I mention?
 It’s crazy quick and easy, and now that I know how to do it, it’s going to become a staple.
 And just between you and me, I like my version even better.

 Easy Vanilla Orange Olive Oil Cake Recipe